Mercedes-Benz Group

-The Mercedes-Benz Group AG (previously named Daimler-Benz, DaimlerChrysler and Daimler) is a German multinational automotive corporation headquartered in Stuttgart, Baden-Württemberg, Germany.
+Mercedes-Benz Group AG (formerly Daimler-Benz, DaimlerChrysler, and Daimler) is a German multinational automotive company headquartered in Stuttgart, Baden-Württemberg, Germany.
 It is one of the world's leading car manufacturers.
-Daimler-Benz was formed with the merger of Benz & Cie. and Daimler Motoren Gesellschaft in 1926.
-The company was renamed DaimlerChrysler upon acquiring the American automobile manufacturer Chrysler Corporation in 1998, and was again renamed Daimler AG upon divestment of Chrysler in 2007.
-In 2021, Daimler AG was the second-largest German automaker and the sixth-largest worldwide by production.
-In February 2022, Daimler was renamed Mercedes-Benz Group.
+Daimler-Benz was formed with the merger of Benz & Cie., the world's oldest car company, and Daimler Motoren Gesellschaft in 1926.
+The company was renamed DaimlerChrysler upon the acquisition of the American automobile manufacturer, Chrysler Corporation in 1998, it was renamed to Daimler upon the divestment of Chrysler in 2007.
+In 2021, Daimler was the second-largest German automaker and the sixth-largest worldwide by production.
+In February 2022, Daimler was renamed Mercedes-Benz Group as part of a transaction that spun-off its commercial vehicle segment as an independent company, Daimler Truck.

-The Mercedes-Benz Group's marques are Mercedes-Benz for cars and vans (including Mercedes-AMG and Mercedes-Maybach) and Smart.
-It has shares in other vehicle manufactures such as Daimler Truck, Denza, BAIC Motor and Aston Martin.
+The Mercedes-Benz Group's marques are Mercedes-Benz for cars and vans (including Mercedes-AMG and Mercedes-Maybach).
+It has shares in other vehicle manufacturers such as Daimler Truck, BAIC Motor and Aston Martin.
+Since 2019, Smart left Daimler AG and became a 50/50 joint venture with Geely.